CUP-ECS/beatnik/configs/README.md

-# Build Configuraitons for diffrent HPC systems
+# Build Configurations for different HPC systems

 This directory contains build information and scripts for a variety of systems, mainly using the spack build system.
-In general, these builds are designed to work in a self-contained spack environment (spack documentation goes here XXX) with appropriate external compilers.
-Each directory describes the compiler used on each system and how to access/configure it, along with the spack environment to create in which to build beatnik.
-For systems where spack is not pre-configured by the system maintainers, the build directory also contains a link to a repository with a relevant spack packages.yaml file, as well as a spack environment specification the can fully configure and build on that system.
+In general, these builds are designed to work either through a direct spack install/load or in a spack environment with appropriate external compilers.
+Each subdirectory has a run script for the relevant system, and the relevant spack installation infomration.
+In particular, on systems where spack is supported by system mainters or works out of hte box with minimal configuration, this file describes the spack install command line to use.
+For systems where spack cannot build beatnik out of the box, the directory also contains a `spack.yaml` environment specification that can fully configure and build beatnik on that system.

 ## General build requirements
-Beatnik depends on the following pacakges to build in all configurations:
+Beatnik depends on the following packages to build in all configurations:
   1. Cabana version 0.6.0 or newer
   1. A heffte version compatible with Cabana (2.3.0 is needed as of Cabana 0.6.0)
-  1. An MPI implementation - note that MPI must be GPU-aware when running on GPU systems.
+  1. A GPU-aware MPI implementation
   1. Kokkos 4.0 or newer
   1. LLNL Silo 4.11 or newer configured with MPI support

 ## Installing and Building Beatnik with Spack

 The beatnik spack package should enforce its build requirements appropriately; we strongly suggest that you use the spack package for both installation (via `spack install` or `spack env create`) and development (via `spack develop` in a created environment).
-We strive to keep the spack package spec up to date to enable this, as well as to maintain spack package.yaml descriptions for key systems in a [separate github repository](https://github.com/CUP-ECS/spack-configs).
+We strive to keep the spack package spec up to date to enable this.

 ### Current list of tested systems targets and suggested installation method